textpattern/textpattern.github.io/themes/front-end-themes.md

   * {:.document} . . .
 {:.list--files}

-The **With selected** control in the Themes panel, highlighted in the following sections, refers to the <i>themes</i> directory location as ‘disk’.
+When talking about themes between the Themes panel and the <i>themes</i> directory, Textpattern interface strings and pophelp will refer to them as ‘themes in the database’ (Themes panel) and ‘themes on the disk’ or ‘disk-based themes’ (<i>themes</i> directory).

 ### Exporting themes

 You have learned how to create and manage themes at this point, so take it to the next logical step and export one for other people to use.
 Fame and fortune awaits!

-When your theme is tweaked to perfection and ready to be shared, go to the Themes panel, check the theme’s box in the table, and use the **With selected** controls to select ‘Export to disk’.
+When your theme is tweaked to perfection and ready to be shared, go to the Themes panel, check the theme’s box in the table, and use the **With selected** controls to select ‘Export to disk’ (i.e. to the <i>themes</i> directory).

 ![Select export to disk](https://docs.textpattern.com/img/select-export-to-disk.png)